Web site: www.skemramblers.org.uk

+Informal friendly walks held on the 2nd Sunday of each month at 1.30 pm.
+5 to 6 miles.
 The walks are being suspended for a while due to low turnout.

-Please remember to take everything with you, walking poles, flasks, crisp packets, drinks bottles and include coach notes.
+Please remember to take everything with you, walking poles, flasks, crisp packets, drinks bottles and including coach notes.
 Check all around including your seat, the floor, the rack, the boot and the net on the back of the seat in front.
 The coach is always checked at Ormskirk, but it makes life easier if you make sure that you have not left anything.

 If you realise that you have left something behind please do not contact the coach company.
 For the time being someone else other than Jackie will collect whatever is left behind.